rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 Strangely, No one was bothering with Covid Protocols.
-There was no checking of RT-PCR test, hardly anyone was wearing mask, anyone could enter the expo.
+There was no checking of RT-PCR test, hardly anyone was wearing a mask, anyone could enter the expo.
 None of the guidelines mentioned in the Race Guide were enforced.

 All done with the expo, we went back to hotel.
 Evening was spent chilling - relaxing with friends over small drink and lot of good food.